-Why Are Nespresso Pods Made Out Of Aluminum?
+What Are Nespresso Pods Made Of?

 The raw form of aluminum is the third most common natural resource on the planet.
 It is also lightweight and easily recyclable around the world.
 Recycling aluminum uses much less energy that creating new aluminum.
 That’s why it is so important to give your pods a second life through the Nespresso recycling program!

 Once Nespresso receives the used capsules at its recycling facilities, they separate the coffee grinds and aluminum.
 The coffee grounds get composted into topsoil that is rich in nutrients.
 The aluminum gets a second life in other types of products like cans, pens or even new pods.
 In 2019, Nespresso made a bicycle from 300 recycled capsules to show us an example of what can be done when we recycle!

 Nespresso tested many other materials but found that aluminum did the best job of protecting the aroma and freshness of the coffee.
 That’s why these pods have a long shelf life.
 The aluminum capsule and foil lid form a seal in a way that keeps light, moisture and oxygen out.
 This helps extend the freshness of the coffee inside.
 As long as that lid has a bit of resistance when you gently press on it, you can use the pod even past the date on the packaging.

 Nespresso found that aluminum also worked best in its machines.
 Unlike other materials, aluminum pods yielded the most consistent quality of brewed coffee and espresso.
 It makes sense when you think about how hot the water is that flows through the machine.
 Plastic probably would not hold up as well.
 It’d be worse for the environment too.

 What Else Are Nespresso Pods Made Of?